Our Services > Lung Cancer Support Program

 Voluntary donations are essential for our day-to-day operations.
-Almost all of our programs are offered to individuals without fees with the exception of the Reflections Boutique and the educational programs offered by our Integrative Oncology Specialists, which are fee for service.
+Almost all of our programs are offered to individuals without fees with the exception of the Reflections Boutique and the educational programs offered by Dr. Mary Hardy which are fee for service.

 We depend on the generosity of others and we encourage individuals to make a financial contribution that is tax deductible to the maximum extent allowable by law.

 For information on how to support the Center please contact the administrator, Marcia Britvan at 310 794-6644 or by writing to firstname.lastname@example.org.

 Back to top

 Location and Contact Information

 The Simms/Mann – UCLA Center for Integrative Oncology has a primary location on the Westwood campus at UCLA.
 However, in addition, many of our programs are offered in satellite community oncology offices in Los Angeles County including the Santa Monica office and soon to be Pasadena.
 Please contact our main center for information about specific programs offered in different locations.

 200 UCLA Medical Plaza, Suite 502

 Los Angeles, CA 90095-6934

 310 794-9615 fax